-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 2. Self-Sufficient Content*

-Sometimes your content is efficient enough people can quickly get what they need and bounce!
+Sometimes your content is efficient enough that people can quickly get what they need and bounce!

 This can be a wonderful thing.